 Storyboards are not far from the style used by comic books; storyboards and comics both show still images to represent a lot of action and drama!

 Thankfully, there are a multitude of softwares available today that help automate and manage a lot of these creative efforts for you.
 Typically storyboard software takes one of these paths when it comes to pricing:

 - A free desktop software (typically the free options will restrict your free access to a small number of projects)

 - A one-time fee to buy access to a desktop software for life

 - A subscription model which charges a monthly or annual fee to their software

 Below, we’ve taken a look at the entire storyboard software market and put together a comprehensive list of the 11 best options available on the market for 2022.

-Celtx is a very sleek piece of software which caters to users involved at all stages of pre-production, writing and filming of their project.
-In other words, Celtx can offer you far more than a strong set of storyboarding software tools.
+Celtx is a very sleek piece of software which caters to users involved at all stages of pre-production, from writing to breakdowns and so much more, Celtx offers its user far more than a strong set of storyboarding software tools.

 Celtx lets you upload images and sketches you may already have ready to add to your storyboard tiles and allows you to piece brand new images with their drawing tools.
 You can draw images online or stack and arrange the pre-made illustrations they offer.
 The library of illustrations is extensive and organized by category, such as furniture and figures, so it is very easy to navigate and to create new, polished storyboard tiles in just minutes.